marketforce-info/azure-translator/README.md

 `$traceId` is a trace ID used to track requests (see below for more information).

-`$state` is an array that was optionally passed as at the point of the translation request.
+`$state` is an array of user specified data specific to the original untranslated message.

 The state is something that can be optionally set at the point of request (`translate`).